 7) Understand Character Growth.
 All the greatest stories show us a character learning and changing and growing through the experiences of the story events (or failing to learn and grow, but the lessons are still evident to us as readers/viewer).
 Try to ensure that at least one character is offered the opportunity to climb the ladder of life.
 You will find that this growth is actually the true power of your real story, and this is what resonates with your audience and elevates your story.
 Character growth – the story element that defines every great story.
 Coupled with this…

 8) …true character only emerges when you put your protagonists under pressure to make difficult decisions.
 For a mountaineer to climb a mountain might be a huge challenge, but he’d be delighted to do it, so the conflict is not meaningful and therefore the story is not meaningful.
 However, for a mountaineer to climb a mountain to save a stranded friend… risking his own life whilst his children are begging him not to go and his wife says she’s leaving if he does… that is a story.
 Pressure comes from dilemma, not odds.
 A choice of evils is more story-powerful than the most spectacular of massive intergalactic battles.
 Conflict is often found more in the moral stance and the fight for that moral position than from fielding a billion storm-troopers or a psychotic Dr Evil.
-(Check back for a blog on Morality in Stories, coming soon.)
+(More in my blog on Morality in Stories.)

 9) Be professional and unemotional in marketing your book.
 It’s really important to learn to handle rejection (there WILL be rejection…) otherwise you will never send anything off.
 I know many, many writers who develop their stories… then develop and develop some more… and the real reason they never finish is because they are so scared of the Judgement Day that comes the moment they admit it’s done.
 There’s no easy way.
 You have to grasp the nettle and get on with it.
 Put your ego to one side (the vast majority of rejections are nothing to do with your ability or the literary merit of your story); dig deep, be strong, and put it out there.
 When I asked John Sullivan for his advice for aspiring writers he gave me this series of steps that should define a writer’s life: